TPGEngine/tpg/src/src/cli/README.md

 #### Options:
 - --seed (int): Random seed for the replay (default: 42).
 - --seed-aux (int): An auxiliary seed (default: 42) used in the replay; its exact role is determined by the underlying experiment logic.
+- --task-to-replay (int): Option for multitask experiments which task to visualize

 ## Troubleshooting
 If attempting to execute a tpg command leads you to an error such as: `Command 'tpg' not found`.
 Ensure your PATH